Productivity Tool Recommendations

 There’s a Shared Notebook for Chengdu Living that I have shared with collaborators.
 Invite them to the notebook and they have access to all the notes within it, which is a huge amount of information: story ideas, podcast notes, site traffic reports, development milestones, feedback from readers, and more.
 I can access all of this information at any time, from any device.

-Between Evernote, Dropbox, and Time Machine I could throw my laptop into the ocean and not have a panic attack because everything is in the cloud.
+Between Evernote, Google One, and Time Machine I could throw my laptop into the ocean and not have a panic attack because everything is in the cloud.

-Alfred is a task launcher similar to Quicksilver or Spotlight (which is built into OS X) except far better.
+Alfred is a task launcher similar to Quicksilver or Spotlight (which is built into MacOS) except far better.
 Why would you want to open apps and files with a keyboard instead of using your laptops trackpad?
 Because it’s so much faster.
 Navigating finder or opening apps using the trackpad feels like molasses after you get used to Alfred.
-Plus it can perform complex operations like activate my VPN, define words using OS X’s built-in dictionary, perform mathematical calculations, control Spotify, and much more.
+Plus it can perform complex operations like activate my VPN, define words using MacOS’s built-in dictionary, perform mathematical calculations, control Spotify, and much more.
 It keeps stats on usage, too.

 Allows you to create custom system-level shortcuts and trigger them taps and gestures using the trackpad.
 It’s almost like a physical version of Alfred, where instead of inputting characters the method of interaction is taps and swipes.
 Some examples of shortcuts that I have setup (global means it works from anywhere and an app name means it takes effect only when that app is active):